Leader: Christine Loh

 A pleasant walk through the lush and peaceful bushland of the Rail to River Walk along side Chatswood Golf Course brought us to the entrance of Lane Cove National Park near Fullers Bridge.
 Lane Cove River Park, as it was then known, was opened to the public in 1938, one year before the founding of The Bush Club.

 The Park is very popular with outdoor enthusiasts during the weekend but luckily, we had the tracks almost to ourselves on the day of the walk.
 We meandered along the gentle terrain of Riverside Walk until we got to De Burghs Bridge, with a few stops along the way for group photographs.
-We also saw quite a number of water dragons, ducks and bush turkeys.
+We also saw quite a number of water dragons, ducks and brush turkeys.

 The Great North Walk side of the river was a bit more interesting with beautiful gum trees, rocky outcrops, sandstone overhangs and more undulating terrain.
 Even though the river looked rather murky, we could still see beautiful reflections of gum trees on its surface.
 Steven and Charles decided to take a detour down to the Blue Hole for more picture taking.